 Flint Harrelson is an associate professor of animal science in the Department of Agricultural Sciences at Morehead State University.
 Harrelson has credentials in ruminate nutition; a masters degree from the University of Nebraska – Lincoln and his doctorate from New Mexico State University.
 He teaches at both the undergraduate and graduate levels and has conducted applied research with the MSU beef and swine herds.
 His leadership experiences includes service on a number of departmental, college and university committees.
 Harrelson has worked extensively with undergraduate students to identify and secure internships, supervised hands-on learning projects/independent studies, and has supervised numerous students as undergraduate research fellows through his applied research program.

 Kyle Mahan is an assistant professor and the academic clinical coordinator of the respiratory therapy program for Jefferson Community and Technical College.
-He is working on his doctorate on utility value intervention, relevancy, and expectancy value.
+He is working on his doctorate.
 Prior to becoming an educator, Mahan gained experience as a practicing respiratory therapist.
 Mahan serves as President Elect of the Kentucky Society for Respiratory Care, where he advocates and helps in advancing the practice of respiratory care in Kentucky.

 Becky Lee Meadows